Brief historical overview of man’s use of fire

 70 years ago:

-The main fuel source for lighters became butane gas – with the emergence of throw-away lighters.
+The primary fuel source for lighters became butane gas – with the emergence of throw-away lighters.

 Lessons learned from the historical overview of man’s use of fire: